Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: The Rindler coordinates used in this study

 If the solutions in the FRW and RRW are known, solutions in the LRW and PRW, which are parity-symmetric, can be immediately obtained.
 In this subsection, this is discussed.

-If a vector solution in the FRW is known, denoting it as $f^\mu (\zeta, \eta)$, it can be seen from (\ref{vrbwo0}) and Fig.\ref{wsdd57} that the vector solution in the PRW being in a party-symmetric relation with $f^\mu (\zeta, \eta)$ for the $x^0=0$ line can be obtained simply by exchanging $(\zeta, \eta)$ to $(\tilde{\zeta}, \tilde{\eta})$ leaving the forms of the functions of the solutions as \begin{flushleft} \textrm{\underline{\bf For the solution in the FRW to obtain the solution in the PRW:}} \end{flushleft} In the same way, denoting as $g^\mu (\tau, \xi)$ for a given vector solution in the RRW, the party-symmetric vector solutions in the LRW for $g^\mu (\zeta, \eta)$ for the $x^1=0$ line can be obtained simply by exchanging $(\tau, \xi)$ to $(\tilde{\tau}, \tilde{\xi})$ as: \begin{flushleft} \textrm{\underline{\bf For the solution in the RRW to obtain the solution in the LRW:}} \end{flushleft}
+If a vector solution in the FRW is known, denoting it as $f^\mu (\zeta, \eta)$, it can be seen from (\ref{vrbwo0}) and Fig.\ref{wsdd57} that the vector solution in the PRW being in a party-symmetric relation with $f^\mu (\zeta, \eta)$ for the $x^0=0$ line can be obtained simply by exchanging $(\zeta, \eta)$ to $(\tilde{\zeta}, \tilde{\eta})$ leaving the forms of the functions of the solutions in the following way: \begin{flushleft} \textrm{\underline{\bf The changing of the solution from the FRW to the PRW:}} \end{flushleft} In the same way, denoting as $g^\mu (\tau, \xi)$ for a given vector solution in the RRW, the party-symmetric vector solutions in the LRW for $g^\mu (\zeta, \eta)$ for the $x^1=0$ line can be obtained simply by exchanging $(\tau, \xi)$ to $(\tilde{\tau}, \tilde{\xi})$ as: \begin{flushleft} \textrm{\underline{\bf The changing of the solution from the RRW to the LRW:}} \end{flushleft}